strimzi/strimzi-kafka-operator/INCLUSION.md

 Suggested features that would likely be of interest to Strimzi:

 * Operators and/or container images for Apache Kafka components.
-* Support and/or documentation for additional kubernetes distributions.
+* Support and/or documentation for additional Kubernetes distributions.
 * Features to enhance the operation of Kafka on Kubernetes.

 Suggested features that may be out of scope of Strimzi: